Bachelor of Arts in Biblical and Pastoral Studies

 General Education Description

-Shiloh University requires that each Undergraduate student successfully complete general education courses at the collegiate level that (1) ensure breadth of knowledge and intellectual concepts; (2) develop essential academic skills for enhanced and continued learning; (3) convey broad historical and cultural understandings; and (4) develop skills and attitudes that contribute to civic engagement and advance professional attainment.
+Shiloh University requires that each Undergraduate student complete general education courses that: (1) cultivate breadth of knowledge and intellectual concepts; (2) develop essential academic skills for enhanced and continued learning; (3) convey broad historical and cultural knowledge; and (4) develop skills and attitudes that contribute to civic engagement and advance professional attainment.

-General education courses are broad in their focus and place an emphasis on skills and principles that are not associated with a particular profession or field of study.
-They contribute to preparing students for a breadth of degree programs or careers by ensuring that students gain certain basic core competencies.
-These core competencies include (1) communication skills; (2) critical thinking skills; (3) information literacy; and (4) basic mathematical, science, and technological skills.
+General education courses are broad in their focus and emphasize skills and principles not associated with a particular profession or field of study.
+They contribute to preparing students for a breadth of degree programs or careers by ensuring that students gain core competencies that include (1) communication skills; (2) critical thinking skills; (3) information literacy; and (4) fundamental mathematical, science, and technological skills.

 |HU 211||Reading the Bible as Literature||3 units|